-Explanation of Change Description State Cost Local Cost A. Redirection of Funds 1.
+Explanation of Change Description State Cost Local Cost ۱.
+Redirection of Funds 1.
 Program and Service Evaluations As we begin the implementation of many of the strategies outlined in the Strategic Plan 2014, we must redirect current resources to pay for these new initiatives.
-The following reductions have been identified for the 2010-11 Proposed Budget: CMS TV: The programming and operating budget for CMS TV Salaries & Benefits (\$66,899) has been reduced.
-Programming costs were educed by eliminating a Producer position.
-Operating costs were reduced by cutting repairs and Purchased Services (\$7,000) Operating costs were reduced by cutting repairs and maintenance, supplies and materials, furniture and Supplies & Materials (\$2,553) equipment expenses.
-STATES AND AND AND THE TRANSPORT 0,000,000 Total (\$76,452) Textbooks: As a result of the 2009-10 biennial adopted state budget, state textbook funding was eliminated for 2010-11.
-Therefore, there will be no new textbook adoptions next year.
-Supplies & Materials (\$5,435,273) Bright Beginnings: After an evaluation of the historical expenditures of the Bright Beginnings program, it was determined Salaries & Benefits (\$31,836) that furniture expenses could be reduced and that Supplies & Materials (\$45,000) an acceptable level of support for Pre-K children would still be maintained.
+The following reductions have been identified for the 2010-11 Adopted Budget: CMS TV-3: The programming and operating budget for CMS TV-3 Salaries & Benefits (\$264 207) has been eliminated.
+Programming costs were reduced by eliminating five CMS TV-3 positions.
+Operating costs were reduced by cutting repairs and (\$5,923) (\$364,387) Purchased Services (\$37,711) maintenance, supplies and materials, furniture and equipment expenses.
+Supplies & Materials (\$14,553) Total (\$5,923) (\$416,651) Textbooks: As a result of the 2009-10 biennial adopted state budget, state textbook funding was eliminated for 2010-11.
+Therefore, there will be no new textbook adoptions.
+Supplies & Materials (\$5,435,273) Bright Beginnings: After an evaluation of the historical expenditures of the Bright Beginnings program, it was determined that furniture expenses could be reduced and that an acceptable level of support for Pre-K children would still be maintained.
 In addition, a half-time custodian position and a half-time secretary position were eliminated.
-Total (\$76,836) Utilities: In 2009-10, the district underwent many energy conservation efforts to reduce the annual expenses for electric, gas and water utilities.
+Salaries & Benefits (\$31,836) Supplies & Materials (\$45,000) Total (\$76,836) Utilities: In 2009-10, the district underwent many energy conservation efforts to reduce the annual expenses for electric, gas and water utilities.
 These efforts included shutting off CPUs overnight, shutting off lighting in wings of newer schools during the summer, changing temperature settings by two degrees in the summer and winter, ensuring utilities are off during the holidays, reducing operating hours, eliminating quick changeover from heating to cooling and limiting irrigation of athletic fields.
 As a result of these efforts, the districts cost savings were greater than originally projected, thus we are able to further reduce the overall budget for utilities.
-Purchased Services (\$1,710,567)
+Purchased Services (\$2,412,671)